 The Bobcat does turn off right before “The Gateway” which is just a big rock where a few of the trails diverge from.
 So that’s something.

 On my second trip to these trails, after coming down from the north, I circled back to head north on the latter half of the Bobcat to connect back to the Compounce Ridge Trail.
 This northern half of the Bobcat merely trots down an old forest road with some random jogs off of the road to get away from the boredom I guess.

 Again – listen to me!
 The Bobcat Trail still exists, but it’s different now.
-Now being 2015.
+Now being anytime after 2015.

 I’ve always been one to appreciate to-the-point trail names.
 “Hey, Rob… Want to hike the Steep Climb Trail?”
 “Sure – what do you think it’s like?”
 “Not sure, but I’d guess it involves a steep climb.”
 Or descent, in our case.